2013–14 NFL playoffs: AFC: Denver Broncos 24, San Diego Chargers 17

 The Chargers finally got on the board in the fourth quarter, with Philip Rivers completing a 30-yard pass to Eddie Royal and then finding Keenan Allen for a 16-yard touchdown.
-On the ensuing kickoff, Holliday returned the kick 105 yards for a touchdown, but it was called back by an illegal block in the back penalty.
+On the ensuing kickoff, Holliday returned the kick 105 yards for a touchdown, but an illegal block in the back penalty called it back.
 Later in their drive, the Broncos were helped by a 23-yard pass interference call on Marcus Gilchrist on third down, and they eventually scored on Moreno's 3-yard run to take a 24–7 lead with just over eight minutes left in the game.
 On the next drive the Chargers faced a fourth and 5 from their own 25 and converted on a 49-yard pass to Allen.
 Three plays later Rivers found Allen again for a 16-yard touchdown to cut the deficit to 24–14.
 The Chargers then attempted an onside kick which bounced off Decker's hands and was recovered by Richard Marshall.
 Rivers completed 17 and 25-yard passes to Allen to get into the Denver red zone, but the drive stalled and the Chargers settled for a Novak 30-yard field goal.
 Taking possession with 3:53 remaining, Denver converted a third and 17 with a Manning 21-yard pass to Julius Thomas, then converted a third and 6 with a 9-yard pass to Thomas later in the drive.
 Shortly after the two-minute warning, Moreno converted a third and 1 with a 5-yard run, enabling Denver to run out the rest of the clock.

 Manning finished 25-for-36 for 230 yards, two touchdowns and an interception.
 Rivers finished with 217 yards and two touchdowns, 173 of which came in the fourth quarter.
 Allen finished with six receptions and 142 yards with two touchdowns, becoming the first rookie wide receiver since 1992 to have 100+ yards and two touchdowns in a playoff game.
 Moreno had 84 yards and a touchdown, along with a 12-yard reception, while Ball added 10 carries for 52 yards.
 It was the last playoff game for the Chargers before moving to Los Angeles in 2017.

 This was the first postseason meeting between the Chargers and Broncos.